AramZS/twitter-search-shortcode/readme.txt

 * Finally got it working.

 == Upgrade Notice ==

+= 0.85 =
+* Now upgraded to take advantage of WordPress's native oEmbed of tweets!

 = 0.8 =
 * Created Dashboard options page for plugin with instructions for use.